Robin says: HOLY SAD GOODBYE to the ecommerce side of MoonatMidnight.

 Superman the iconic S symbol

 Another brilliant aspect of the emblem's design was its incredible versatility and endless ability for reinterpretation.
 Those simple core graphics could be replicated at any scale, from a miniature symbol on a comic book figure to an emblem spanning an entire chest plate in a live-action movie costume.
-Subtle changes to its thickness, bevel, texture or material application updated its look for each new creative era.
-A number of Superman t shirts designs are apt examples of its design versatility potential.
+There are a number of Superman t-shirt designs that are apt examples of its design versatility potential.

 DC Comics 1960 version of the Superman Symbol